oxfist/night-owl.nvim/README.md

 Plug 'oxfist/night-owl.nvim'
 ```

-## 🚀 Usage
+## 🚀 Load With A Simple Line

-Add the following line to your Lua configuration files:
+Add the following line to your Lua configuration files, e.g.
+`~/.config/nvim/init.lua` (your actual path might be different):

 ```lua
 vim.cmd.colorscheme("night-owl")